Cuba*

 The Republic of Cuba recognized Montenegro on July 5, 2006.
 Diplomatic relations between Montenegro and Cuba were established on October 20, 2006.

 The Embassy of the Republic of Cuba in Belgrade covers Montenegro on a non-resident basis.
-On March 29, 2018, Gustavo Trista del Todo took office as the non-resident Ambassador of Cuba to Montenegro, based in Belgrade.
+The Non-resident Ambassador of Cuba to Montenegro, based in Belgrade is Leyde Ernesto Rodríguez Hernández.